 Estimates from Public Health England put the cost to the NHS of staff absence due to poor health at £2.4bn a year – around £1 in every £40 of the total budget.
 Evidence from the NHS staff survey and elsewhere shows that improving staff health and wellbeing will lead to higher staff engagement, better staff retention and better clinical outcomes for patients.

-There are three key indicators; the introduction of health and wellbeing initiatives; healthy food for NHS staff, visitors and patients; and improving the uptake of of flu vaccinations for front line clinical staff.
+There are three key indicators; the introduction of health and wellbeing initiatives; healthy food for NHS staff, visitors and patients; and improving the uptake of flu vaccinations for front line clinical staff.

 a.
 The banning of price promotions on sugary drinks and foods high in fat, sugar and salt;